James Ewers is a singer, songwriter and composer.

 As a producer, James has worked freelance and as part of the Cave Productions team at Abbey Road Studios, producing records for Island and Sotones, and developing artists in the early stages of their careers.

-As a composer, James writes bespoke and production music for library and advertising agencies, and has written music for film including the Emmy award winning short film Notes On Blindness.
-He most recently co-scored the critically acclaimed feature-length film of the same name, which premiered at Sundance film festival in 2016.
+As a composer, James writes bespoke and production music for library and advertising agencies, and has scored music for film including the BAFTA nominated feature film Notes On Blindness and the Emmy winning short of the same name.

 On the BMus in Popular Music, James is course co-ordinator for Songwriting and teaches on Folk & Urban Musics, Practical Popular Music Studies, Performance: New Contexts, Media Composition and supervises final year work on Creative Performance and Creative Research Project.